 What about digital playtesting via Tabletopia and Tabletop Simulator?

-Do my prototypes need boxes?
+Do my physical prototypes, if I send any, need boxes?

 Strictly speaking, no, although we've found that a box with art, even if it's a Goodwill puzzle box with a color photo taped to the front, does a lot to draw attention to the game at conventions and other demo opportunities, and that a game in a baggie doesn't have the same draw.
 At minimum, the games must come to us in distinct sealed bags so our warehouse staff doesn't have to play detective and try to figure out which loose components go to which copy of the game.
 It's tough for our Minions to playtest effectively if they're missing a critical component because it got mixed into somebody else's prototype.